genshin-base/main-site/data/translated/builds/en.md

 This weapon benefits a lot from refines and attack buffs like Bennett. \[R5\] Solar Pearl without buffs, or a low refine Solar Pearl with Bennett buff can perform similar to [Skyward Atlas](#weapon:skyward-atlas).
 Note that you should do a Normal Attack when you swap in and before you swap out of Yae Miko to keep good uptime on the passive.

 **[The Widsith](#weapon:the-widsith)**<br>
-Despite Yae's A4 bonus, the EM buff is bad. **Over many rotations Widsith will be worse than equal refinement [Solar Pearl](#weapon:solar-pearl) regardless of buff, and can be worse than [Oathsworn](#weapon:oathsworn-eye) if you only get the EM buff.** If you are trying for one rotation speedruns and are willing to reset till you get the DMG% or ATK buff, **this weapon ranks much higher** and can outperform the 5 stars.
+In Aggravate teams specifically, this weapon ranks much higher and can outperform the 5 stars.
 Otherwise, it is recommended to use the other options above Widsith for more consistent damage.

 **[Hakushin Ring](#weapon:hakushin-ring)**<br>
-This weapon's passive can buff your other team members, which **may be more beneficial than Yae Miko's personal damage** depending on the team and rotation used.
+This weapon's passive can buff your other team members, which may be more beneficial than Yae Miko's personal damage depending on the team and rotation used.
 Note that the passive cannot be triggered when off-field.

 **Regarding Artifact Sets**

 **[Emblem of Severed Fate (4)](#artifact:emblem-of-severed-fate)**<br>
-This set works best for Yae in **multi-target scenarios** where her Elemental Burst hits multiple enemies.
+This set works best for Yae in multi-target scenarios where her Elemental Burst hits multiple enemies.
 This set also provides more value if she's used WITHOUT Raiden (due to the higher ER requirements).

 **[+18% ATK set (2)](#artifact:18%-atk) / [Thundering Fury (2)](#artifact:thundering-fury) / [Emblem of Severed Fate (2)](#artifact:emblem-of-severed-fate)**<br>
 Using a combination of these artifact sets works best for Yae in **single-target scenarios.** These also **provide more value** if she's paired WITH Raiden (due to lower ER requirements).